 - discoloured or smelly discharge from your vagina

 - signs or a feeling that you are still pregnant, such as nausea and sore breasts

-- no bleeding 24 hours after using all of the second medication you've been given, if you have had a medical abortion
+- no bleeding 24 hours after using all of the second medicine you've been given (if you had a medical abortion)

 You can also call the My Options support service on freephone 1800 828 010.
-Nurses are available 24/7 to take calls and give medical advice.
+Nurses are available to take calls and give medical advice 24 hours a day, 7 days a week.
 They can tell you what to do if you have any of these symptoms.

-Your next period should begin around 4 weeks after your treatment.
+Your next period should begin around 4 weeks after your abortion.

-If you have not had a period 4 weeks after your treatment, you should contact our support service on 1800 828 010.
+If you have not had a period 4 weeks after your treatment, contact the My Options support service on 1800 828 010.

 Returning to normal activities

 Most women will be fit and well enough to return to normal activities within 1 or 2 days.
 But everyone is different.